 Compulsory accident insurance imposes limits on the payment of costs for travel, transport, rescue, the transport of human remains and burial, where these are incurred abroad.
 It repays no more than twice the amount that the same service would have cost in Switzerland.

 Supplementary accident insurance enables you to increase this foreign cover.
 If you're insured for treatment in a semi-private or private ward, the insurance will cover this when you're abroad too.
-The person who has suffered an accident will be cared for abroad until such time as they can be brought back to Switzerland.

 If an employee becomes incapable of work, you, as an employer, are obliged to continue to pay at least 80% of their wages from the day of their accident.
 Not until the third day after the accident does compulsory accident insurance take over and start paying daily accident benefits.
 In the event of permanent incapacity to work, state disability insurance (IV) benefits complement accident insurance payments, if necessary until the day your employee retires.
 After retirement, the payments in lieu of salary are replaced by the AHV pension.